tytydraco/yessleep/out/I_Played_God_and_I_Regret_It.md

 “Nonsense.”
 She responded.
 “I’m sure there’s something for drinks here.
 Let me buy you one!”

 Once more, I’ll spare you the details, but we entered that convention separately and walked out together.
-I don’t believe in love at first sight, but Andrea proved e wrong.
+I don’t believe in love at first sight, but Andrea proved me wrong.

 Life only proceeded to get better from there on out.